 If Something Upsets You, Does That Make It More Innovative?

-Let’s face it – most people just don’t like change.
-We like things being the way that they are – even the word “upset” has a negative connection – to turn over the “set” to break with the established order.
-The only problem is – there are so many things we have the ability to just SOLVE, if only we would be willing to “upset” things.
+Let’s face it – most people don’t like change.
+We like things being the way they are – even the word “upset” has a negative connection – to turn over the “set” to break with the established order.
+The only problem is that there are so many things we can have the ability to SOLVE if only we would be willing to “upset” things.

-As I write this, I can hear raindrops on my roof – California is finally getting some much needed rain.
-We’ve been in drought for over 4 years now, no doubt you have seen those pretty scary photos of lakes simply disappearing – boats in the middle of the lake simply beached.
-Our water is disappearing – it’s barely rained here and we are feeing the pain.
+As I write this, I can hear raindrops on my roof – California is finally getting some much-needed rain.
+We’ve been in drought for over 4 years now; no doubt you have seen those pretty scary photos of lakes simply disappearing – boats in the middle of the lake beached.
+Our water is disappearing – it’s barely rained here, and we are feeling the pain.
 Until the last few days, we’ve had almost never-ending sunny days for the last four years.
-No ones knows if we will see enough rain this year to take us out of the drought.
+No one knows if we will see enough rain this year to take us out of the drought.

 I thought about that when I read about the scientist who hadn’t showered in 12 years.
-He didn’t need much water, only washing his hands just prior performing experiments.
-Apparently, he had devised a way to stay clean by spraying himself with a mist which combined beneficial bacteria which both destroyed the bacteria which made him smell, and at the same time, supplemented his skin with other bacteria (from dirt, apparently) which nourished his skin.
+He didn’t need much water, only washing his hands just before performing experiments.
+Apparently, he had devised a way to stay clean by spraying himself with a mist that combined beneficial bacteria, which destroyed the bacteria which made him smell.
+At the same time, he supplemented his skin with other bacteria (from dirt, apparently), which nourished his skin.
 He is now selling the stuff, of course.
-The story was played for disgust – they even had 3 willing people from their staff try the stuff out and not shower for a week, all but one thought it was awful.
-The article was interesting – it mentioned that our penchant for bathing was apparently very strong prior to the rise of Christianity, which linked cleanliness with promiscuity.
+The story was played for disgust – they even had 3 willing people from their staff try the stuff out and not shower for a week; all but one thought it was not very good.
+The article was interesting – it mentioned that our penchant for bathing was apparently extreme before Christianity’s rise, which linked cleanliness with promiscuity.

 Wonder when “cleanliness is next to Godliness” became the norm.

 The other day I heard that my friends at IFTF had wandered over to the local pub with their Beam Pro telepresence robot and were screamed at and practically thrown out.
 Can’t imagine what is so scary about a woman and her telepresence robot?
-But apparently the clientele were highly agitated and they asked her and her remote companion to leave.
+The clientele was apparently highly agitated, and they asked her and her remote companion to leave.
 And this is in the heart of Silicon Valley, where we literally have a shop staffed only by Beam robots.
-When I thought about this I realized that the future is very upsetting to some.
+When I thought about this, I realized that the future is very upsetting to some.